Sister Bliss: Faithless

 Sister Bliss formed Faithless in 1995 with Rollo, Jamie Catto and Maxi Jazz.
 Bliss constructed most of the music of Faithless herself electronically, but also played the piano, violin, saxophone and bass guitar.
 Various others have been members and collaborators over the years including Zoë Johnston and, frequently, Rollo's sister Dido, who began her musical career providing backing vocals on Rollo's 1994 single 'Give Me Life' (under the pseudonym Mr V).
 Faithless toured extensively, and while Rollo preferred to stay in the studio, Sister Bliss could be seen on stage with Maxi Jazz.
 Faithless enjoyed a 17-year career that included 7 albums, including two number ones, and six top 10 singles.
-To date, Faithless have sold in excess of 15 million records worldwide and have played live to millions across the world.
+As of October 2013, Faithless had sold in excess of 15 million records worldwide and played live to millions across the world.

 In 1996, she teamed up with Faithless bandmate Rollo to successfully remix Moby's recording of "That's When I Reach for My Revolver".
 Moby was so pleased they were asked to remix another song – "Honey".
-Sister Bliss would sometimes use glue to disable unneeded keys on their synths during live performances, although this may have been done ironically.

 She released a two-disc compilation entitled Headliners: 02 in 2001.

 On 10 September 2006, she gave birth to a son named Nate.
 The track "Nate's Tune" found on the Faithless album To All New Arrivals is dedicated to him.
 Later on, Faithless founded their own record label called Nate's Tunes.

 She released Nightmoves on 14 July 2008.